-A day in the life of a tech grad by two graduates, Ryan Winstanley and Tom Parkin.
+A day in the life of a digital grad by Tom Alcock and Rosie Camidge.

-In our latest blog post, we’re hoping to give you an insight into what it’s like in the day to day life of a graduate on BGL’s newest graduate scheme.
-Ryan and Tom have shared their experiences to date.
+In our latest blog post, we give you an insight into what it’s like in the day-to-day life of a graduate on BGL’s digital graduate scheme.
+Tom and Rosie have shared their experiences to date.

 Here's what Tom had to say about his experience...

 I have a technical background but I have always wanted to learn and understand how customers use technology, which is why I chose the Digital graduate scheme – It involves learning how and why customers interact with technology.
 You don’t have to have a technical background like me to choose this scheme, but I guess the one thing you do need is the ability to question situations and ask why are we doing things in that way.
 This is how you can learn and understand why customers are interacting with us the way they are, when they use BGL’s digital products and services.

 For my first rotation at BGL I have been working in Compare the Market within the Motor team.
 This team covers all things motor on the website – Car, Van, Bike and Breakdown.
 Within the team there are the technical people who develop the software, the Delivery Managers who make sure the technical people are delivering all the updates on time, and finally the Product Owners – which is where I’m supporting.

 A Product Owner’s key responsibilities include understanding how our customers use their specific product and come up with new ideas to improve the customer experience.
 It also involves analysing and understanding the latest trends with customers, what our competitors are doing, and working with people across multiple departments.

 My role is to work alongside the Product Owners in the Motor team to help them come up with new ideas for improving the product, analysing customer complaints, presenting customer feedback to other departments in the business and much more besides.
 It’s a really varied role that challenges your skillset, develops and deepens your existing knowledge and it’s a great way to network and meet new people.